catalinleca/news-feed/README.md

 ## Getting started
-Small app that resemble a dynamic scrollable news feed with user interactions
+Small app that resembles a dynamic scrollable news feed with user interactions

 # Prerequisites
 ```